brunoarg94/dax_snapshot_backlog_calculation/README.md

 ## Problem Statement

-In our Cyber Security risk management process, one of the key challenges was tracking how the backlog of open risks evolved over time.
-The team needed a dynamic and interactive way to visualize the number of open risks at any given quarter, regardless of when the report was generated.
-The goal was to enable better decision-making by understanding historical trends and identifying bottlenecks in risk remediation.
+Recently, I faced an interesting challenge in tracking the evolution of open risks over time in a Cyber Security Risk Management process.
+The goal was to develop a dynamic and interactive visualization of the open risk backlog by leveraging periodic snapshots, allowing for historical trend analysis and better decision-making.

 ## Context